Money is Not the Only Motivation

 How can I claim this?
-With 20 plus years of talking to thousands of candidates money is discussed a lot and you see patterns in the perception of money from the candidate’s and employee’s perspective.
+With 20 plus years of talking to thousands of candidates’ money is discussed a lot.
+I started to see patterns of how money is perceived from the candidate’s and employee’s perspective.

 Money is a great incentive, but each of us is a bit more complex in terms of our needs.
 Many individuals live their lives by how they feel about what they have, not by what they actually possess.

 Money is a means to a feeling and to an experience.

-In looking at the “experience" and "feeling" of money the role a person has in their day to day work has a strong influence on their perception.
+Understanding the “experience" and "feeling" of money is important.
+Each person’s day to day work has a strong influence on their perception or definition of money.

 The focus of their job is money.